 Now, as you can see in the screenshot, you can click on “Connect with Remote Desktop Connection” but I recommend using the remote desktop connection section instead because that program will be used for the upcoming tips, too.

-Using the Remote Desktop Connection application
+Using the Remote Desktop Connection application Link to heading

 Instead of the network tab, you can also use the more advanced “Remote Desktop Connection” application which will be used for the next steps as well.
 To use this application, either search for “Remote Desktop Connection” in Windows, or search for mstsc.exe which is the direct link and will always be found, regardless of language settings.